Notice

 Note

-“Mirroring module” commands are prefixed with fs snapshot mirror
+“Mirroring module” commands are prefixed with fs snapshot mirror.

 This distinguishes them from “monitor commands”, which are prefixed with fs

-.
+mirror.
 Enabling mirroring by using monitor commands will result in the mirror daemon

 entering the “failed” state due to the absence of the cephfs_mirror index object.